walac/walac.github.io/_posts/2015-10-05-taskcluster-b2g.md

 ----------

 [Mozharness](https://wiki.mozilla.org/ReleaseEngineering/Mozharness)
-is what we use for effectively build stuff.
-Mozharness architecture, despite its code size, is quite simple.
+is what we use to effectively build stuff.
+The Mozharness architecture, despite its code size, is quite simple.
 Under the `scripts` directory you find the harness scripts.
 We are specifically interested in the [b2g\_build.py](https://tinyurl.com/nlm8mjm) script.
 As the script